 Andreza Barbosa: Andreza wrote her doctoral thesis on hedging with futures and exchange traded funds, and subsequently published several papers, notably in the Journal of Portfolio Management and the Journal of Banking and Finance and a book from her thesis on Exchange Traded Funds.
 She was Vice President Prime Brokerage and OTC Clearing Risk at JP Morgan in London, Director, EMEA Head of Risk, Futures and OTC Clearing at Citigroup and Head of Market Risk at NYSE Euronext, where she managed the clearing transition of the LIFFE business to ICE Clear Europe in 2013.
 Then she was Director of Risk and headed ICE’s Financials and Softs Risk team until 2016.
-Currently she is Executive Director of the Model Risk Management team at Goldman Sachs.
+Currently she is Executive Director of the Model Risk Management team at Goldman Sachs, New York.

 Anca Dimitriu: Anca holds an MSc from DOFIN Bucharest (2000) and a PhD from the ICMA Centre (2004).
 During her doctoral research she published many papers on quantitative hedge fund strategies, notably in the Journal of Portfolio Management, Journal of Alternative Investments and Quantitative Finance.
 After almost 5 years in the equity quant trading team at Goldman Sachs, in 2009 she joined a large quant trading team at Millenium Partners in London, focussing on business development.
 In 2016 she became COO, Quant Strategies at Balyasny Asset Management L.P.